GoldScorpion69/LBS/README.md

 ## SLA Monitor Widget

-Configure this how you like, but I recommend setting the _Interval_ to _120 or higher_ since that's when Aroused updates and the _Scanning Range_ to _512_ to keep it from scanning everything that Aroused is already scanning.
+Configure this how you like, but I recommend setting the _Interval_ to _120 or higher_ since that's when Aroused updates and the _Scanning Range_ to _512_ to keep it from scanning everything for miles around.
 You might further limit it to dudes if you only have interest in them or the ladies if you're oriented that way.
 But if you're open-minded or nosy then scan away!
+I will mention this, though, on the _Widget Looks_ section you might want to change _Vertical Anchor_ to _Bottom_ so the aroused indicators won't overlap the notifications area.

 ## Storm Lighting

-You can get crazy with the aggressive storms but to save time I recommend just going to _Advanced_ and hitting _Compatibility Mode_.
+Some of my users are reporting problems with too much lightning, so set the _Preset_ to _Ultra Realistic_ and under _Advanced_, be sure to hit _Compatibility Mode_.
 It's required for Cathedral Weathers.

 ## The Ultimate Dodge Mod

 Ah, my favorite part of this mod list.
 Instant 8 way dodges.
 An **Important Note** here is that Step Dodge will _not work_ with the dodge roll animation I have installed.
 If you try it you will do a funky planking float in midair which is pretty funny to see but probably not why you play.
 Set it to  _Roll Only_ to avoid this.
 If you want the option to switch between roll and step like the dodge mod was designed, untick _Dodge Roll Reanimated_ in the modlist and rerun Nemesis.
-It's kinda tricky to use, Sneak has been moved to the Shift key and you roll dodge with Control.
-Good luck.
+It's kinda tricky to use, Sneak has been moved to the Shift key and you roll dodge with Control. **None of this will work until you leave the starting cell and start the game proper.**

 ## Trade & Barter